tropiano/tropianhs/_posts/2023-07-31-django-slugs.md

 tags: indie hacking
 ---

 I wrote about my job board the other day, one of the 2 experiments I am trying to get off the ground.
 The idea is to build a business without having a large audience.
 For SEO the URL is very important and you don't want to mess them up.
-From [Google's own documents][google-seo-starter] you want to `use words in URLs.
+From [Google's documents][google-seo-starter] you want to `use words in URLs.
 URLs with words that are relevant to your site's content and structure are friendlier for visitors navigating your site`.
 And also, you want to `avoid using lengthy URLs with unnecessary parameters and session IDs`.
 So, for example, `https://datainternships.co/internships/data-scientist-italy-ferrari` is a much more SEO-friendly choice than `https://datainternships.co/internships/italy/12281726`, where we use some random id to identify the job opening.

 But how can you write SEO-friendly URLs in Django?
 That's where `slugs` come into play.
 Let's look at an example on how to implement slugs in Django.